 I chose to add more ingredients like Cacao Powder because chocolate and coffee work so well together, but these Espresso Mousse could easily be made with 5 Ingredients only.

-Here are all the ingredients that I used to make this dessert (see quantities below)
+Here are all the ingredients that I used to make this Easy Coffee Mousse (scroll down to recipe card for all quantities)

 - Heavy Cream (Thickened Cream)